-“Educational program in this state” means an educational program that is provided by a school district, a public charter school, an approved recovery school (applies to diplomas awarded on or after January 1, 2026), the Youth Corrections Education Program or the Juvenile Detention Program, or funded as provided by ORS 343.243 for students in a long -term care or treatment facility described in ORS 343.961962 or a hospital identified in ORS 343.261.
+“Educational program in this state” means an educational program that is provided by a school district, a public charter school, an approved recovery school (applies to diplomas awarded on or after January 1, 2026), the Youth Corrections Education Program or the Juvenile Detention Program, or funded as provided by ORS 343.243 for students in a long -term care or treatment facility described in ORS 343.961 or a hospital identified in ORS 343.261.

-Civics becomes a half-credit requirement beginning on January 1, 2026 (ORS 329.451).

 Civics becomes a half-credit requirement beginning on January 1, 2026 (ORS 329.451).

 This requirement is replaced with a one-half credit of personal financial education requirement for students who were first enrolled in grade 9 during the 2023-2024 school year or first enrolled in grade 9 in any subsequent school year.